- Location Oxford, UK

 - Client The University of Oxford

-Our design breaks down the building into three zones: laboratories, flexible space, and office and write-up space.
+Make designed the multipurpose, state-of-the-art facility to encourage interaction and collaboration between the different groups.
+Our design breaks the building down into three zones: laboratories, flexible space, and office and write-up space.
 These facilities are set around two atria that form the social heart of the four-storey structure, and offer a contemporary reinterpretation of a traditional university quad.
-Within this social heart are dramatic ribbons of cast concrete staircases, a café and a knowledge centre – spaces that draw people in and through the building.
+These spaces feature dramatic ribbons of cast concrete staircases, a café and a knowledge centre, drawing people in and through the building.

 The high-performance cladding system minimises solar gain and features a distinctive spectrum of greens that visually harmonise with the mature planting surrounding the site.